commitizen/cz-cli/README.md

 Note that if you want to force install over the top of an old adapter, you can apply the `--force` argument.
 For more information on this, just run `commitizen help`.

-The above command does three things for you.
+The above command does three things for you:

 1. Installs the cz-conventional-changelog adapter npm module
-2. Saves it to package.json's dependencies or devDependencies
+2. Saves it to `package.json`'s `dependencies` or `devDependencies`
-3. Adds the `config.commitizen` key to the root of your **package.json** as shown here:
+3. Adds the `config.commitizen` key to the root of your `package.json` file as shown here:

 ```json
 ...